Email Archiving and Retention Policies Your Organization Should Implement Now

 What Policies Should We Implement?

 Here are a few examples of archiving and email retention policies we recommend implementing.
-Note: We are using Microsoft Outlook when creating these policies.
+Note: We use Microsoft Outlook to create these policies.

 1. Archiving Policy Example: Create a retention policy that automatically moves emails from the primary mailbox to the archive mailbox based on time criteria (e.g., after two years).